awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_TABLE.md

 # CREATE EXTERNAL TABLE<a name="r_CREATE_EXTERNAL_TABLE"></a>

 Creates a new external table in the specified schema\.
 All external tables must be created in an external schema\.
-Search path is not supported for external schemas and external tables\.
+Search path isn't supported for external schemas and external tables\.
 For more information, see [CREATE EXTERNAL SCHEMA](r_CREATE_EXTERNAL_SCHEMA.md)\.

 To create external tables, you must be the owner of the external schema or a superuser\.
 To transfer ownership of an external schema, use ALTER SCHEMA to change the owner\.
 Access to external tables is controlled by access to the external schema\.
 You can't [GRANT](r_GRANT.md) or [REVOKE](r_REVOKE.md) permissions on an external table\.
 Instead, grant or revoke USAGE on the external schema\.